sealle/BA-S.E.A/README.md

-# Open Source KYC-Platform
-In development...
+# Design and Prototypical Implementation of an Open Source and Smart Contract-based Know Your Customer (KYC) Platform